Calling Me Close, Grandma Whispered Her Final Words – On Christmas Morning, I Went to Fulfill Her Last Wish

 A girl holding a letter | Source: Midjourney

-Along with the money, she had left me her treasured collection of books, the ones she had spent decades gathering.
+Along with the money, she had left me her treasured collection of books she had spent decades gathering.
 She knew how much I loved to read, and I couldn't have been more grateful.

 But that wasn't the end.
 Grandma told me to look at the bottom of her wardrobe, where a small velvet pouch lay.
 It held her jewelry collection filled with delicate necklaces, vintage earrings, and a beautiful pearl ring.